 The cake batter is fairly thick, which allows it to hold onto the apples and nuts so that you get a good distribution in every slice of the cake.
 It is made with greek yogurt (sour cream could be substituted, if you don’t have the yogurt) that tenderizes the batter and gives it a very subtle tang.
-I added vanilla to the batter, but held off on adding other spices to the mix because I wanted the cake to feel timeless and not limit it to the fall table.
+I added vanilla to the batter, which highlights the apples well without weighing the cake down with an overload of spice.
+There is plenty of cinnamon in the topping, after all!

 I used fuji apples, which I often bake with, for this recipe.
-I don’t recommend using a very tart apple, such as granny smiths, because the cake itself is not overly sweet and the tart apples might be too sharp of a contrast.
-A sweeter, or sweet-tart, apple is a better choice.
+While they work well in some pies, I don’t recommend using very tart apples, such as granny smiths, in this recipe because the cake itself is not overly sweet and the tart apples are a bit too sharp.
 Cut the apples into dice that are no larger than 1/2-inch to ensure that they cook all the way through while the cake is baking.
 The apples do not have to be peeled because they are cut into such small chunks, which makes prepping the fruit quick and easy.
-I used 1 1/2 apples, but you might need slightly more or less depending on the size of your fruit.
-You can also throw in an extra handful of apple chunks if you like it really fruity.
+I used 1 1/2 large apples, but you might need slightly more or less depending on the size of your fruit.

 The cake is delicious when it is still a tiny bit warm from the oven, with a soft crumb that is packed with flavor.
 The streusel has a good cinnamon flavor and is crunchy enough to be a nice contrast for the tender cake.
 You may not be able to finish the cake in one sitting, but fortunately it keeps quite well when stored an in airtight container so you can go back for seconds later.